When you’re planning a wedding, there’s a lot to keep in mind. Here are some tips for building a stress-free wedding registry.

 1. DO Use the RegistryFinder.com Checklist

-When you’re first starting out building your wedding registry, it’s especially daunting to consider the variety of items and retailers to choose from.
-Luckily, the RegistryFinder.com team has applied their wealth of collective experience to come up with a complete wedding registry checklist so you don’t miss a thing!
-Check out our printable checklist here, which is divided by category and type to keep the process as simple as possible.
+When you’re first starting out building your wedding registry, it’s especially daunting to consider the variety of items and retailers.
+Luckily, the RegistryFinder.com team has applied their wealth of collective experience to develop a complete wedding registry checklist so you don’t miss a thing!
+Download our printable checklist here, which is divided by category and type, to keep the process as simple as possible.

 2. DON’T Wait Too Long to Start

 If you haven’t figured it out yet, time goes by really quickly when you’re planning a wedding.
 That’s why your wedding registry shouldn’t be left as a second thought.
-A good rule of thumb is to start adding items to your registry around nine months before your wedding date and finish up your registry before any bridal shower invitations go out.
-Because think about it: You don’t want your guests getting excited by their invitations, only to find out that your registry is nonexistent.
+A good rule of thumb is to start adding items to your registry around nine months before your wedding date and finish up your registry before any bridal shower invitations are sent.
+Think about it: You don’t want your guests getting excited by their invitations only to find out that your registry is nonexistent.
+You can compare the perks of different registry providers here and also get started on setting up your registries.

 3. DO Choose Items Together

-This might seem obvious, but for those of you whose significant other isn’t so into shopping, or you think they’re going to be bored by the whole process, don’t give them the out when it comes to building your wedding registry.
-Your wedding marks the official start of your shared life together, so your wedding registry should reflect items and tastes that you both share.
-Plus, it’s honestly fun to “shop” together without having to actually spend any money.
+This might seem obvious, but it’s worth emphasizing: your wedding marks the official start of your shared life together, so your wedding registry should reflect items and tastes that you both share.
+Even if your significant other doesn’t usually enjoy shopping, it’s not really shopping if you’re not spending money!
+Plus, you may be surprised at how quickly your partner gets into the process.
 Need some inspiration?
 Check out our blog on registry items your groom will love.

 4. DON’T Include Your Registry Information on Your Invitations

 It’s not always obvious to everyone, but adding your registry information to your wedding invitations is one of the biggest faux pas you can make when it comes to getting married.
-If you’re worried about guests not being able to find your registry, remember that you can include it on your wedding website (which guests tend to expect and look for nowadays).
-And of course, there’s always RegistryFinder.com, a quick and easy way for your guests to find all your registries in one place!
+Why?
+Because the invitation exists to request your guest’s presence–not their presents.
+Guests are accustomed to finding the registry via the wedding website or by asking mutual friends and family where you have registered.
+And, of course, there’s always RegistryFinder.com, a quick and easy way for your guests to find all your registries in one place!

 5. DO Include a Range of Price Points